 Her honors include fellowships from the Guggenheim Foundation, the Rockefeller Foundation, two awards from the National Endowment for the Arts, two Pushcart Prizes, and several other awards from the Poetry Society of America, where she served on the governing board 1979-80.
 Inez has also received a New York State CAPS fellowship, as well as a New York Foundation for the Arts fellowship.
 A professional collection in her name has recently been installed at the Howard Gotlieb Archival Research Center of Boston University.

 Known as an essayist, poetry reviewer, and contest judge, Inez is also a noted teacher of writing.
 A former faculty member at Columbia University’s Writing Program, she has also taught at Ohio, Cornell, Bucknell, Colgate, The New School and Denison Universities, and at Hunter and Kalamazoo Colleges.
 Inez has instructed and conducted seminars at noted writers conferences such as Centrum, Naropa, Aspen, Hofstra, Antioch, SMU and Cranbrook, and has appeared on public radio and TV.
-She lives in New York.
+She lived in New York until her death in early 2018.